JohannesBuchner/pystrict3/README.rst

         else:
             return True

+**Features** of gendocstr.py:

-gendocstr.py can guess the parameter type from keywords and type annotations, if provided. gendocstr.py can guess the return type if it is a input parameter or if it is True/False.
+ * can guess the parameter type from keywords and type annotations, if provided.
+ * can guess the return type if it is a input parameter or if it is True/False.
+ * keeps all the existing code formatting as is (thanks to `RedBaron <https://redbaron.readthedocs.io/en/latest/>`_).
+ * can be used together with isort and black to force normalised python code.

 Licence
 ---------